to David Mellor Music

 In addition he has appeared on countless recordings for artistes as well as television and radio worldwide and has numerous composing credits to his name.

-David also occasionally performs in his own One Man Show: ‘A Life in Music’ in which through music and anecdotes he tells of his life as a Professional Musician.
-From first piano lessons through London West End Musicals; Television, Radio, Recording & travelling the World as Personal Musical Director to many International Singing Stars including UK vocalist Matt Monro.
-This event always stirs some musical memories and will be touring again in 2021.
+David also works with his quartet and as a soloist for private functions.
+He performs in his own One Man Show: ‘A Life in Music’ in which through music and anecdotes he tells of his life as a Professional Musician.
+From first piano lessons through London West End Musicals; Television, Radio, Recording & travelling the World as Personal Musical Director to International Singing Stars including UK vocalist Matt Monro.

 A small selection of the many people David has collaborated with:- Bob Hope, Andy Williams, Matt Monro, Sir George Martin, Sir Richard Eyre, Don Black, Shirley Bassey, Cilla Black, Petula Clark, Sacha Distel, Jason Donovan, David Essex, Des O’Connor, Natasha Richardson, Sir Andrew Lloyd Webber, The Northern Chamber Orchestra, The Choirs of Blackburn Cathedral, The American Cathedral in Paris, France and many more.